 Upon reaching Glengarriff, swing north for approximate 12 kilometres along the N71 and follow the Caha Pass road (opened in the 1840s), crossing into County Kerry from Country Cork.

-Here you’ll come across a statue of Irish lady, Molly Gallivan, right beside the road and opposite, her early 20th-century farm and dwellings.
+Here you’ll come across a statue of an Irish lady, Molly Gallivan, right beside the road and opposite, her early 20th-century farm and dwellings.
 This entrepreneurial woman offered food, drink and home-made crafts to passing travellers and this soon became a popular place to break the journey.

 Here you can break your own journey and visit the tea rooms and visitor centre.